keptn-sandbox/generic-executor-service/README.md

 ### Sample HTTP Webhook
 Here a sample http script that shows you how to call an external webhook with this capability.
-The *generic-executor-service* will replace the core Keptn Event values as well as provides each label via $LABEL_LABELNAME and each Environment Variable via $ENV_ENVNAME
+The *generic-executor-service* will replace the every field in the incoming Keptn Event with its full data path, e.g: ${proejct}, ${data.project} or ${data.label.label1}.
+Environment Variables that are available on the generic-executor-service itself can be accessed like ${env.env-variable}
 ```http
 configuration.change.http:
 POST https://webhook.site/YOURHOOKID